 Adding A Roasted Maple Guitar Neck Requires Vigilance

 Remember the nature of a roasted maple guitar neck is to be very brittle.
 Therefore, look closer at the roasted maple guitar neck than you normally do other necks, specifically the screw holes.
-It’s very interesting but can be a difficult problem if you are not aware of the characteristics of the roasted wood.
+It’s very subtle but can be a difficult problem if you are not aware of the characteristics of the roasted wood.
 Screw threads on the neck plate screws can strip out in the neck holes.
-It’s caused by the roasted wood being so brittle that the insides of the holes are much more prone to strip out versus an standard kiln dried Maple neck.
-If you have ever worked with 100 year old wood then you know what you’re dealing with.
+It’s caused by the roasted wood being so brittle that the insides of the holes are much more prone to strip out versus a standard kiln dried Maple neck.
+If you have ever worked with 100-year-old wood, then you know what you’re dealing with.
 Roasting ages and weakens wood significantly.

 This will cause higher action and make it much more difficult to play.
 Soon you will be “Fighting with your guitar”, Eventually, the action will to be way too high to play.